 All Swedish development cooperation is governed by the following principles:

-- The Swedish parliament decided about a Policy for Global Development (PGD).
+- The Swedish parliament has adapted a Policy for Global Development (PGD).
 This describes how different policy areas should work together for a positive global development.

-- The government's aid policy framework highlights the overall objective to create prerequisites for better living conditions for people living in poverty and under oppression, with a clear perspective that people themselves are agents of change who can influence their own development.
-Six sub-goals are defined, each being equally important to achieve the overall goal.
+- The government's Policy framework for Swedish development cooperation and humanitarian assistance highlights the overall objective to create prerequisites for better living conditions for people living in poverty and under oppression, with a clear perspective that people themselves are agents of change who can influence their own development.

 Different kinds of aid